Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Additional Experimental Results

+To verify that PROF does not help merely by increasing the number of steps, we evaluate Filter-Nstep, which ranks and filters samples by shorter step counts instead of lower PRM--ORM consistency.

-From Table \ref{tab:variants}, we find that Ratio scores $51.7\%$ on average and cannot compete with balancing the proportion (PROF-GRPO), which also corroborates the conclusion that maintaining a balanced correct-incorrect proportion is essential.
-Additionally, since we observe that PROF boosts the number of intermediate reasoning steps, to verify that PROF does not simply increase the step length, but more importantly, enhances the quality of reasoning steps, we simply use the step length as the filtering criterion for comparison.
-As shown in Figure \ref{fig:len_segs_mean} and Table \ref{tab:variants}, Filter-Nstep manipulates the step length, which exhibits an unreasonable increase followed by a sudden drop, and its average accuracy is inferior.
+From Table~\ref{tab:diff_compute_consistency}, we find that Ratio scores only $50.6\%$ on average and cannot compete with balanced filtering (PROF), which further corroborates the importance of maintaining a balanced correct/incorrect proportion.
+Additionally, because PROF increases the number of intermediate reasoning steps, we compare against simple step-length filtering to verify that the gain does not come merely from longer responses.
+As shown in Figure~\ref{fig:len_segs_mean} and Table~\ref{tab:variants}, Filter-Nstep mainly manipulates step length, exhibits an unreasonable increase followed by a sudden drop, and yields inferior average accuracy.